nobodyoffc/FEIP/FEIP1V7_FreeProtocol(en-US).md

 }
 ```
 ## Update
 Update a protocol by send a transaction.
-The data.op is changed from "publish" to "update", other data formats are the same as the publish data format.
 All field contents will be updated.

 |field number|field name|type|content|required|
 |:----|:----|:----|:----|:----|